duxiuxing/Becoming-a-Better-Programmer/README.md

 - [] [Also by Pete Goodliffe](README.md)
 - [] [Introduction](README.md)
 - [] [1.
 Care About the Code](README.md)

-Adopting the correct approach and attitude to code

 - [] [](README.md)
 - [] [](README.md)
 - [] [](README.md)